 Despite highly inconclusive results and dubious testing models—and the continued objections of Penn and Notre Dame—the NCAA schools voted again in 1952, this time 171-8, to leave TV controls with the NCAA.
 Byers sold the second contract directly to NBC for $1.144 million.
 It became the beginning of a thirty-two-year run of steeply-escalating TV deals negotiated by the NCAA on behalf of its member institutions.

 While Notre Dame and Penn tried to figure out how to take TV controls from the NCAA, the NCAA and its good friends, like Crisler at Michigan, were dreaming up their Game of the Week plan.
 It was a bitter loss for Notre Dame, who had been dropped from multiple Big Ten schedules, including Michigan, and denied league membership on multiple occasions.
 The Fighting Irish now found its TV policy was being dictated by a cliquey cabal that in many ways was hostile to Notre Dame's interests.

-In his memoir of his time leading the NCAA, Byers related a story about a hotel suite, and cocktails, and good cheer amongst friends after an NCAA TV Committee meeting in 1952.
+In his memoir of his time leading the NCAA, Byers related an anecdote about a hotel suite, cocktails, and good cheer amongst fine friends after a TV Committee meeting in 1952.
 This was shortly after the association’s by-laws were changed to grant the NCAA power to negotiate TV deals into perpetuity.

 Crisler, seeing the logic and feeling generous on behalf of his superpower school in Ann Arbor, met Romney in a hearty bon homie.
 Sure, Crisler said, it’s important to protect this national game of ours.
 Let’s get everyone a shot at this TV business.
 There can be no harm in that.